cph-js284/Assignment10Database/README.md

 This is the 10th. assignment for PBA database soft2019spring

 # What it is
-This is a project containing sourcable sql files and MySqldumps for excercise 1 and 2.<br>
+This is a project containing sourcable sql files and a MySqldump for excercise 1 and 2.<br>
 The sourcable sql files are built using Kaspers *makeSQLfile* method from the lecture notes<br>
 *I have however changed the order of the return parameters in the helper-method*